jdx/npm-register/README.md

 Authentication
 --------------

 Elephant uses an htpasswd file in S3 for authentication and stores tokens in S3.
 To set this up, first create an htpasswd file.
 Then upload it to `/htpasswd` in your S3 bucket.
+There are helpers in `./bin` for this.
+You will need to have `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_S3_BUCKET` environment variables set.

 ```
+$ ./bin/get-htpasswd > ./htpasswd
-$ htpasswd -nB dickeyxxx > htpasswd
+$ htpasswd -nB dickeyxxx >> ./htpasswd
+$ cat ./htpasswd | ./bin/put-htpasswd
 ```

 Then you can login with npm.
 Note that the email is ignored by the server, but the CLI will force you to add one.